 Generic motion sensor plugin for Hydromagic

 The generic motion sensor plugin can be used to decode serial data from a motion sensor or IMU, without the need to have a dedicated plugin.
-In this generic plugin, you can define the data format which is expected to be send by the motion sensor.
+In this generic plugin, you can define the data format which is expected to be sent by the motion sensor.
 This plugin should allow you to use virtually any motion sensor which outputs ASCII or NMEA0183 data over a serial connection, like RS232 or RS485 (with a RS485 to RS232 converter), or over a network connection, like Ethernet or WiFi.

-By defining a header, angle (yaw, pitch and roll) value offsets, angle value lengths and and optional scales, you should be able to decode data from almost any single, dual or triple axis motion sensor.
+By defining a header, angle (yaw, pitch and roll) value offsets, angle value lengths and optional scales, you should be able to decode data from almost any single, dual or triple axis motion sensor.

 NOTE: Some motion sensors support the so called "Polling Mode".
-Make sure that your motion sensor devices is in "Continuous Output Mode" when it is used with this plugin.
+Make sure that your motion sensor device is in "Continuous Output Mode" when it is used with this plugin.
 Please refer to the documentation on how to switch between the modes if supported.

 Loading the generic motion sensor plugin for Hydromagic

 To load this plugin, open the preferences window by selecting "Preferences..." from the "Options" menu.
 In the window that appears, select the "Devices" tab.
-Next click the "Add..." button.
+Next, click the 'Add...' button.

 The devices tab in the "Preferences" dialog.